oliviamiller/Berry-IMU/README.md

 If the IMU is wired correctly, the output of the command will be the I2C addresses `1c` and `6a`.
 This indicates that the IMU is successfully connected and detected by your system.

-> [!TIP]
-> To troubleshoot if you encounter an `OSError: 5`, check your I2C connection.
-> Ensure your wiring is correct and that the `i2cdetect` command successfully detects the device's I2C addresses.

-## Next Steps
+### Next Steps

 - To test your movement sensor, go to the [**Control tab**](https://docs.viam.com/manage/fleet/robots/#control).
 - To write code against your movement sensor, use one of the [available SDKs](https://docs.viam.com/program/).

+## Troubleshooting

+To troubleshoot if you encounter an `OSError: 5`, check your I2C connection.
+Ensure your wiring is correct and that the `i2cdetect` command successfully detects the device's I2C addresses.